-Celebrating the Beatles home Liverpool, the maritime city in northwest England, where the River Mersey meets the Irish Sea.
+Today we celebrate the Beatles home Liverpool, the maritime city in northwest England where the River Mersey meets the Irish Sea.

 It’s hard to believe that more than 63 years have gone by since The Beatles first rocked the walls as a regular act at Liverpool’s famous Cavern Club.
 The club itself is still rocking, nowadays most often with artists performing Beatles covers for the legions of visitors drawn to the old maritime city just because it is the birthplace and hometown of Britain’s most celebrated musicians ever.
 In fact, The Beatles are the biggest single motivation for visitors coming to Liverpool.